 How to set SMART goals (+ examples and templates)

-Are our goals always even possible to pursue?
+Are your goals always even possible to achieve?

-Those are all difficult questions — ones that often seem to surpass our ability to answer in a straightforward, methodical, and logical way.
-Luckily, there’s simple criteria you can use as a point of reference to determine the value of any goal — and that are the SMART criteria.
+Those are all difficult questions that often surpass our ability to answer in a straightforward, systematic, and logical way.

 What is a SMART goal?

 The acronym SMART stands for 5 characteristics of a goal that you should consider to be able to achieve the goal successfully.
 Each characteristic is represented by 1 letter in the SMART abbreviation:

 - S stands for Specific — specific goals are straightforward, precise, and can be easily defined.

 - M stands for Measurable — measurable goals constitute points of reference you can use to assess whether you are successful in progressing toward or reaching the said goal.

 - A stands for Attainable — attainable goals are realistic in the sense that you have a reasonable amount of time, money, and skills to reach them.

 - R stands for Relevant — relevant goals hold particular importance in your life, the project you’re currently working on, or your business as a whole.

 - T stands for Time-bound — time-bound goals “bind” you with a specific time frame you’ll have to work on to call your efforts a success.